 '''

+soft nofile 65535

 hard nofile 65535

 '''

-4. Reboot your system, and then use the ulimit command to verify that the file descriptor limit is set to 65535.
+4. Reboot the system, and then use the ulimit command to verify that the file descriptor limit is set to 65535.

+'''

 ulimit -n

+'''

 Setting the Maximum User Processes

 Redhat Enterprise Linux Server/CentOS 6.x sets the default maximum number of user processes to 1024, which is lower than the setting on older distributions.
 This may cause JVM memory errors when running multiple servers on a machine because each Linux thread is counted as a user process.
 This is not an issue on Solaris and AIX platforms as individual threads are not counted as user processes.